-- "Authorize the Board of Directors to approve the establishment of a remuneration system ("the Plan") for the consolidated Group's directors and executive directors, consisting in the delivery of Company shares with the following basic characteristics: - Recipients: the Group's directors and executive directors of the companies determined by the Board of Directors, which totals 26 individuals, approximately. - Maximum number of shares to be assigned: the maximum number which may be assigned during each of the three years of the Plan's duration, equivalent to 0.33% of the Company's share capital.
+- "Authorize the Board of Directors to approve the establishment of a remuneration system ("the Plan") for the consolidated Group's directors and executive directors, consisting in the delivery of Company shares with the following basic characteristics: - Recipients: the Group's directors and executive directors of the companies determined by the Board of Directors, which totals 27 individuals, approximately. - Maximum number of shares to be assigned: the maximum number which may be assigned during each of the three years of the Plan's duration, equivalent to 0.33% of the Company's share capital.
 Of the above 0.33%, a maximum total of 0.11% corresponds to the Company's executive directors.
-The Company will not increase its share capital to cover the Remuneration System. - Share value: the value of the shares taken as a point of reference to assign each recipient corresponded to the average listed price of the share during the previous thirty days prior to preparing the financial statements for each of the three years covered by the Plan. - Strike price: the shares to be assigned to each recipient during each of the years covered by the Plan will be the result from dividing the joint economic contribution made each year by the recipient and the Company by the "share value." - Granting date: any date agreed upon by the Board of Directors within a 4-month period from the date the Plan was approved. - Duration: 2016-2018; the shares may be delivered at any time subsequent to the approval of the 2018 financial statements, as determined by the Board.
+The Company will not increase its share capital to cover the Remuneration System. - Share value: the value of the shares taken as a point of reference to assign each recipient corresponded to the average listed price of the share during the previous thirty days prior to preparing the financial statements for 2016. - Strike price: the shares to be assigned to each recipient during the Plan will be the result from dividing the joint economic contribution made by the recipient and the Company by the "share value." - Granting date: any date agreed upon by the Board of Directors within a 4-month period from the date the Plan was approved.

+- Duration: 2017-2019; the shares may be delivered at any time subsequent to the approval of the 2019 financial statements, as determined by the Board.